-The Open Science Hub Network (OSHub.Network) engages and supports schools and local stakeholders in research and innovation, as a tool for tackling local relevant challenges and contributing to sustainable community development.
+The Open Science Hub Network (OSHub.Network) supports schools and local stakeholders to use research and innovation as a tool for tackling local challenges and contributing to sustainable community development.

 Local OSHubs work as mediators in each local community, positioning schools as active agents for collaboration between families, universities, research institutes, industry, enterprises, media, local governments, civil society organizations, and wider society, by engaging in real-life projects that meet societal needs.